tcsvn/pyadlml/docs/user_guide/pipeline.rst

 Pipelines
 =========

-One objective of Pyadlml is a way to define production ready models for activity-assistant.
+One objective of Pyadlml is to define production ready models for activity-assistant.
-This requires a standardized way to take a *device* dataframe, transform and pass it to a model that generates probabilities corresponding to activities.
+This requires a standardized way to take a *device* dataframe in, apply some transformations and finally pass the result to a model that generates probabilities for activities.
+Even if there is no case using activity-assistant, a pipeline enables a clean machine learning workflow that is reproducible, consistent and works particularly well with cross-validation and grid-search.

 .. image:: ../_static/images/pipeline.svg
    :height: 200px